TomerGamerTV/UAT-Global-Server/README.md

 Maybe fix card selection breaking

 ## Planned/In progress (In order from top to bottom)
+- starting work on full auto mode gonna have no other updates for a while
 - im going to uma my musumes